Although these instructional materials are not adopted by the

 see Price Lists.

-Instructional materials for California public schools must comply with Education Code sections 60040-60045 and 60048 as well as the SBE guidelines in Standards for Evaluating Instructional Materials for Social Content (PDF) 2000 Edition.
+Instructional materials for California public schools must comply with Education Code sections 60040-60045 and 60048 as well as the SBE guidelines in Standards for Evaluating Instructional Materials for Social Content (DOC) 2013 Edition, replacing the Standards for Evaluating Instructional Materials for Social Content (PDF) 2010 Edition.

 These statutes and Board policies have been enacted so that instructional materials used in California: